MakieOrg/Makie.jl/docs/examples/blocks/slider.md

 If you set the attribute `snap = false`, the slider will move continously while dragging and only jump to the closest available value when releasing the mouse.

+If you assign the attribute `drag_update = false`, the plot will not update while the slider is dragged, but the displayed graph will update when releasing the mouse.

 \begin{examplefigure}{}
 ```julia
 using GLMakie